ndc/ndc.github.io/_posts/2020-05-22-deploying-blazor-webassembly-to-github-pages.md

 <base href="/app/mybwa/" />
 ```

+But in the source code I set `base` to `/` like the default.
 I would really prefer not to include the deployment location in the source code.
 I believe it is deployment concern and not a development concern.
 If I give this app to 5 people I don't want to compile for each person.
 Base path should be set in config file or environment variable, but I haven't found a way to do that.

-So for now I set `base` to `/` in the source code like the default.
-This simplifies debugging too.
+Setting `base` to `/` simplifies debugging too.

 When deploying I will publish the app and then change the published `index.html`'s `base` to `/app/mybwa/`.
 This will break the integrity check.
 To make the app run I disabled integrity check by following [Steven Sanderson's note](https://github.com/dotnet/aspnetcore/issues/19828#issuecomment-601823319) to add `BlazorCacheBootResources` tag in the app's `.csproj` file:

 ```xml
 <PropertyGroup>